Hamza417/Felicity/README.md

 **(9 Sept, 2023)** I think I've understood the design language and would like to draw the first iteration in a month or two, if you're intrested you can join the channel now because I'll start dropping the updates soon.

+**(14 Feb, 2024)** I've designed the first few rough interfaces and currently testing their usability.

 ## Screenshots

 ### Initial Look of the app